dykatz/interview-sveltekit-eventplanner/README.md

 ## Dylan's Notes

 - I opted to keep the TailwindCSS + DaisyUI combination, and I made better use of them throughout the application to give it a consistent design.
 I did not want to over think the design too much, and so kept everything in a narrow column in the center of the screen.
 I also used the browser's native inputs and date pickers.
+I know that using a component library can help me, especially with accessibility, but I am not familiar enough with Svelte's component library ecosystem.

 - I made use of response streaming _everywhere_, which makes the app feel better at the expense of worse SEO.
 I am making the assumption that we are not going to need SEO that much.
 I do not know if it would ever be necessary for this application, but if it was, I would need to do some research into if it is possible for Svelte to use full SSR for a page on initial load while using response streaming when doing client-side navigation.